Tejashrithorwat2410/SQL-Project1-Retail-Sales/README_Retail_Sales_Project.md

 SELECT * FROM [dbo].[Retail Sales] WHERE sale_date = '2022-11-05';
 ```

 ### Q2.
-Clothing Sales with Quantity ≥ 4 in Nov-2022
+Clothing Sales with Quantity greater than equal to 4 in Nov-2022
 ```sql
 SELECT *
 FROM [dbo].[Retail Sales]